A Day At Texas Motor Speedway With Ford Racing

 The Monterrey, Mexico, native, who won the 2016 NASCAR XFINITY series, drives the No. 41 Mustang Cup car for Stewart-Haas Racing.
 At 27 years of age, Suarez is the youngest driver on the team.
 Clint Bowyer, also driving a Mustang (No. 14) for Stewart-Haas Racing, placed second Sunday, making two out of the top three winners Mustang drivers.

 This season is the first season with Mustangs replacing the Ford Fusion, and so far they’re performing well.
-There are 14 full-time teams competing in the Ford Mustang, including Team Penske (3), Stewart-Haas Racing (4), Roush Fenway Racing (2), Wood Brothers Racing (1), Front Row Motorsports (3) and Go FAS Racing (1).
+There are 14 full-time teams competing in the Ford Mustang.
+They include Team Penske (3), Stewart-Haas Racing (4), Roush Fenway Racing (2), Wood Brothers Racing (1), Front Row Motorsports (3) and Go FAS Racing (1).